forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 - FROM clause for only one sObject type
 - SELECT clause to pick fields from the selected sObject
 - WHERE clause to filter your data
+- COUNT clause to return the number of rows that match the filtering conditions <!-- ekapner, 2/12: new docs -->
 - ORDER BY clause with support for ASC, DESC, NULLS FIRST, and NULLS LAST
 - LIMIT clause